Standard of civilisation

-The standard of civilisation is a principle of international law which is a criterion for a region to be respected as sovereign.
+1837 world map by William C. Woodbridge measuring levels of civilisation and dividing the world into savage, barbarous, half civilised, civilised, and enlightened nations.

-It was used by European powers following the Age of Discovery when they traded with, exploited and colonised the lands outside Europe.
+The standard of civilisation was a principle of international law during the European colonial period that set the criterion for a region to be fully recognised and respected as sovereign.
+The standard of civilisation was used by European powers following the Age of Discovery when they traded with, exploited and colonised the lands outside Europe.
 Countries which had non-European civilisations would be considered semi-civilised while primitive areas would be considered uncivilised.
 The laws of such areas would not be respected and their people, property and territory might be seized, conquered or colonised.
+International lawyers often used the principle to justify the rights of European colonial empires to colonise and control non-European societies.